 The pBK-CMV vector is a phagemid that can be secreted as single-stranded DNA (ssDNA) in the presence of M13 helper phage.
 These phagemids contain the intergenic (IG) region of a filamentous f1 phage.
 This region encodes all of the cis-acting functions of the phage required for packaging and replication.
-In E. coli with the F+ phenotype (containing an F ́ episome), pBK-CMV phagemid vectors will be secreted as single-stranded f1 "packaged" phage when the bacteria have been infected by a helper phage.
-Because these filamentous helper phages (M13, f1) will not infect E. coli without an F ́ episome coding for pili, it is essential to use the XL1-Blue MRF ́ strain or a similar strain containing the F ́ episome. ^{21,22}
+In E. coli with the F+ phenotype (containing an F' episome), pBK-CMV phagemid vectors will be secreted as single-stranded f1 "packaged" phage when the bacteria have been infected by a helper phage.
+Because these filamentous helper phages (M13, f1) will not infect E. coli without an F' episome coding for pili, it is essential to use the XL1-Blue MRF' strain or a similar strain containing the F' episome.^{22,23}

-We offer helper phage that preferentially package the pBK-CMV phagemid vector.
+Agilent offers helper phage that preferentially package the pBK-CMV phagemid vector.
 Typically, 30-50 pBK-CMV molecules are packaged per helper phage DNA molecule.
 The pBK-CMV phagemid vector is offered with the IG region in the minus orientation.

-Yields of ssDNA can depend on the specific insert sequence, but for most inserts >1 μg of ssDNA can be obtained from a 1.5-ml miniprep if grown in XL1-Blue MRF'.
+Yields of ssDNA can depend on the specific insert sequence, but for most inserts >1 μ g of ssDNA can be obtained from a 1.5-ml miniprep if grown in XL1-Blue MRF'.
 A faint single-stranded helper phage band may appear on a gel at ~4 kb for R408 helper phage.
 This DNA mixture can be sequenced with primers that are specific for the pBK-CMV phagemid vectors and do not hybridize to the helper phage genome.

 R408 helper phage can be used to produce a large amount of single-stranded pBK-CMV phagemid vector.
-Use the ExAssist interference-resistant helper phage with the XLOLR strain for the excision of the pBK-CMV phagemid vector from the ZAP Express vector.
-Use the R408 helper phage for single-stranded rescue.
+We recommend the use of the ExAssist interference-resistant helper phage with XLOLR strain for the excision of the pBK-CMV phagemid vector from the ZAP Express vector and use of the R408 helper phage for single-stranded rescue.